 After looking at the pictures, you may think it is not ventilated, but you are wrong as it comes with 8 Big Bore vents.
 As mentioned right above, it was designed with the dirt jump enthusiast in mind, nevertheless, you can wear it during your casual Sunday ride.
 It is also available in four different colors.

-On the other hand, if you have already some hours and kilometers of riding, but you still feel that you do not want to spend too much, this Flux should be your go-to option.
-Available in several colors, this MTB helmet displays a Rear Detox ratchet retention system as well as a deeper rear profile of the shell.
+On the other hand, if you have already some hours and kilometers of riding, but you still feel that you do not want to spend too much, this Bell Nomad should be your go-to option.
+This MTB helmet displays a Rear Detox ratchet retention system as well as a deeper rear profile of the shell.

 Those features help you to be sure your top-part is more covered than what you would expect.
 It also has twenty ventilation ports for increased airflow and breathability altogether worth a removable visor.